USEPA/webcms/terraform/infrastructure/README.md

 ## About

 This directory contains a Terraform module that deploys the infrastructure resources necessary to run the EPA's Drupal 8 WebCMS.
-Due to security constraints across various AWS environments, this module assumes it will be provided certain prerequisites before
+Due to security constraints across various AWS environments, this module assumes it will be provided certain prerequisites before it can be deployed (see the next section).

 ## Prerequisites